Adredrs23/obsidian-resources/GeniusMesh Case Study.md

 Following our standard procedure, our technical analysts assessed the situation of the client to search for any hidden bottle-necks associated with the given problems and come up with well directed and suitable solutions.

 ### Solution Details
+Our experts developed the hybrid mobile app from prototype to finished product with inputs gathered from client at every step with respect to architecture, design, security and data flow.
+A robust stack of React Native, NodeJs and MongoDB helped smoothen the process of development.
+On the other hand, the web application made use of industry standard technologies to create accessible and reliable user experiences with EJs, NodeJs and Python.

+Mobile app - helped students gather insights about events, job opportunities and create presence by connecting with employers online.
+It also enabled them to chat in real time and stay connected with the industry professionals.
+Web app - helped employers and organizations to create campaigns for recruitment and monitor progress.

 ### Business Impact
 - Client was able to contracts with organization and executives by giving them opportunity yo hire the needed people.

+An overall encompassing web and mobile platforms helped streamline the process of social connectivity, professional networking and recruitment.
+Invisible barriers and roadblocks got eliminated and the process of scheduling and shortlisting became genuinely transparent.
+Career seekers were able to create their professional presence by grabbing opportunities and events across their region of interest and were able to stay updated with their ever changing scenarios.
+Other benefits:
+- Creating professional presence of students and institutions
+- Reducing turn around time while recruiting
+- Grabbing contracts with organizations and executives to provide seamless recruitment processes
+- High performance and usability helped exposure to **distinguishable** user base

+### Technology Stack
+1. Web: Ejs, Node JS, Mongo DB and Python
+2. Mobile: React Native, Node JS and MongoDB

+QUESTIONS to ask:
+1. Third party libraries - payment gateways, streaming, socket for chats
+2. Deployment/CICD libraries
+3. Scope/modules for web app developed - user journeys for the app
+4. More business impacts
+5. MAU or metrics for Business Impacts
+6. Architecture of the solution
+7. Flow Diagram (if existing)